Unleash/unleash/docs/migration-guide.md

 # Migrations guide
 Generally the intention is that `unleash-server` should always provide support for clients one lower major version.
-This should make it easier to upgrade `unleash` gradually.
+This should make possible to upgrade `unleash` gradually.

 ## Upgrading from v2.x to v3.x
+The notable change introduced in Unleash v3.x is a strict separation of api paths for client requests and admin requests.
+This makes it easier to implement different authentication mechanisms for the admin UI and all unleash-clients.
+You can read more about [securing unleash](https://github.com/Unleash/unleash/blob/master/docs/securing-unleash.md).

-First your should upgrade the `unleash-server` to v3 (which still supports v2 clients).
+The recommended approach is to first upgrade the `unleash-server` to v3 (which still supports v2 clients).
 After this is done you should upgrade all your clients to v3.

 After upgrading all your clients you should consider turning off legacy routes, used by v2 clients.
-Read more about this option in in the [gettings started guide](https://github.com/Unleash/unleash/blob/master/docs/getting-started.md#2-or-programmatically)
+Read more about this option in in the [gettings started guide](https://github.com/Unleash/unleash/blob/master/docs/getting-started.md#2-or-programmatically).

 ## Upgrading from v1.0 to v2.0